How to File a Charge of Discrimination

 6. Why Should I File A Charge of Discrimination?

-In general, you will need to file a charge of discrimination with the EEOC or the CRD before you file a lawsuit for discrimination.
+In general, you will need to file a charge of discrimination with the EEOC or the CRD before you can file a lawsuit in court.
 The exception is if your lawsuit is for equal pay discrimination under federal law.

 7. I Work For A Small Employer.
 Can I Still File A Charge of Discrimination?

 It depends on how small your employer is.
-If you are filing a charge of discrimination with the EEOC, your employer must have at least fifteen workers (or 20 workers for age discrimination).
-If you file a charge of discrimination with the CRD, your employer must employ at least five workers.
+In general, if you are filing a charge of discrimination with the EEOC, your employer must have at least 15 employees There are a couple of exceptions.
+For age discrimination cases, the employer must have at least 20 employees.
+For cases against a federal government employer, there is no minimum number of employees.

 8. What Is The Time Period to File a Charge of Discrimination?